tecnobabble/cisa-kev_2_tsc/README.md

 ***Use of this tool is subject to the terms and conditions identified below, and is not subject to any license agreement you may have with Tenable***

+## Requirements
+* [Tenable.sc](https://www.tenable.com/products/tenable-sc) 5.20 or higher is required for proper CISA Cross Reference usage.
+* Docker; though technically you can run the script standalone (not supported).
+* Access to the [CISA Known Exploitable Vulnerabilities Catalog](https://www.cisa.gov/sites/default/files/feeds/known_exploited_vulnerabilities.json).
+Offline support will be added in a future release
+* Network access to your T.sc instance over the UI/API interface (default is TCP 443)

 ## Installation
+Only running this as a docker image is supported; not a stand-alone script.

 ### Get the Docker Image